csc301-winter-2022/team-project-16-uoft-aerospace-team/deliverable-1/planning.md

 #### Q5: What are the user stories that make up the MVP?

- * At least 5 user stories concerning the main features of the application - note that this can broken down further
- * You must follow proper user story format (as taught in lecture) ```As a <user of the app>, I want to <do something in the app> in order to <accomplish some goal>```
- * User stories must contain acceptance criteria.
-Examples of user stories with different formats can be found here: https://www.justinmind.com/blog/user-story-examples/. **It is important that you provide a link to an artifact containing your user stories**.
- * If you have a partner, these must be reviewed and accepted by them

 ![This is an image](user_stories_table.png)

 ----
 ## Intellectual Property Confidentiality Agreement
-> Note this section is **not marked** but must be completed briefly if you have a partner.
-If you have any questions, please contact David and Adam.
->
-**By default, you own any work that you do as part of your coursework.** However, some partners may want you to keep the project confidential after the course is complete.
-As part of your first deliverable, you should discuss and agree upon an option with your partner.
-Examples include:
-1. You can share the software and the code freely with anyone with or without a license, regardless of domain, for any use.
-2. You can upload the code to GitHub or other similar publicly available domains.
-3. You will only share the code under an open-source license with the partner but agree to not distribute it in any way to any other entity or individual.
-4. You will share the code under an open-source license and distribute it as you wish but only the partner can access the system deployed during the course.

 **Briefly describe which option you have agreed to.
 Your partner cannot ask you to sign any legally binding agreements or documents pertaining to non-disclosure, confidentiality, IP ownership, etc.**